krasserm/krasserm.github.io/_posts/2019-03-14-bayesian-neural-networks.md

 ## Uncertainty characterization

 Uncertainty in predictions that arise from the uncertainty in weights is called [epistemic uncertainty](https://en.wikipedia.org/wiki/Uncertainty_quantification).
-It can be reduced if we get more data.
+This kind of uncertainty can be reduced if we get more data.
 Consequently,  epistemic uncertainty is higher in regions of no or little training data and lower in regions of more training data.
 Epistemic uncertainty is covered by the variational posterior distribution.
 Uncertainty coming from the inherent noise in training data is an example of [aleatoric uncertainty](https://en.wikipedia.org/wiki/Uncertainty_quantification).
 It cannot be reduced if we get more data.
 Aleatoric uncertainty is covered by the probability distribution used to define the likelihood function.

 ## Implementation example

 Variational inference of neural network parameters is now demonstrated on a simple regression problem.
-We therefore assume a Gaussian distribution for $p(y \lvert \mathbf{x},\mathbf{w})$ and consequently use a sum-of-squares error function as likelihood cost, corresponding to the last term in equation $3$.
+We therefore use a Gaussian distribution for $p(y \lvert \mathbf{x},\mathbf{w})$.
 The training dataset consists of 32 noisy samples `X`, `y` drawn from a sinusoidal function.

 ```python